kneath/kss/README.md

 ## KSS in a nutshell

 The methodology and ideas behind Knyle Style Sheets are contained in [SPEC.md](https://github.com/kneath/kss/blob/master/SPEC.md).
-At it's core, KSS is a documenting syntax for CSS.
+At its core, KSS is a documenting syntax for CSS.

 ```css
 /*